-COVID-19 is the name of the disease caused by a virus, SARS-CoV-2 (the new coronavirus).
-It’s spread in three main ways, according to the CDC.
+COVID-19 is the name of the disease caused by a coronavirus called SARS-CoV-2.
 You can catch COVID-19 by breathing in air if you are close to an infected person who is exhaling small droplets and particles that contain the virus.
-You can also get it if those small droplets and particles land in your eyes, nose or mouth (likely through coughs or sneezes), or if you have virus particles on your hands and then touch your eyes, nose or mouth
+You can get it if those small droplets and particles land in your eyes, nose or mouth (likely through coughs or sneezes) or if you have virus particles on your hands and touch your eyes, nose or mouth.

 Who is at risk for COVID-19?

-Adults of any age with an underlying medical condition are also at increased risk for complications from a coronavirus infection, including people with:
+Adults of any age with an underlying medical condition are at increased risk for complications from a coronavirus infection.
+Among the factors:

 - Chronic kidney disease

 - Chronic lung diseases, including COPD (chronic obstructive pulmonary disease), asthma (moderate to severe), interstitial lung disease, cystic fibrosis and pulmonary hypertension

 - Down syndrome

 - Heart conditions (such as heart failure, coronary artery disease, cardiomyopathies or hypertension)

 - HIV infection